 \subsection{Evolution of smooth discs}

 We begin by briefly showing the evolution of smooth discs.
-To contextualize this discussion, Fig. \ref{fig:pebbleFlux} shows the evolution of the cumulative dust mass that has reached inside of \ce{H2O} and \ce{CO2} snowlines on the right-hand panel and its rate of change, i.e. the pebble flux across the \ce{H2O} snowline, on the left-hand panel.
-Since the \ce{CO2} snowline is further out in the disc, there are initially more solids inside it.
+To contextualise this discussion, Fig. \ref{fig:pebbleFlux} shows the evolution of the cumulative dust mass that has reached inside of \ce{H2O} and \ce{CO2} snow lines on the right-hand panel and its rate of change, i.e. the pebble flux across the \ce{H2O} snow line, on the left-hand panel.
+As the \ce{CO2} snow line is further out in the disc, there are initially more solids inside it.
 The pebble flux peaks at around 0.1\,Myr in Scenarios 1 \& 3, but somewhat later in Scenario 2.
-Since we preserve the degree of coupling ($S\!t/\alpha$) between Scenarios 1 \& 2, the Stokes number is smaller in the latter case, and the pebbles are delivered more slowly, over a longer period.
+As we preserve the degree of coupling ($S\!t/\alpha$) between Scenarios 1 \& 2, the Stokes number is smaller in the latter case, and the pebbles are delivered more slowly, over a longer period.